From Ground to Sky: Architectures, Applications, and Challenges Shaping Low-Altitude Wireless Networks: Enabling Technologies and Potential Applications

 \subsection{Enabling Technologies}

-The realization of LAWNs relies on a diverse set of enabling technologies spanning from physical-layer waveform design, intelligent control, to network-level intelligence, as illustrated in Fig. \ref{fig:enabling}.
-While the architecture of a LAWN is detailed in Sec.
-II, advanced tools and protocols are essential to unlock its full potential.
+The realization of LAWNs relies on a diverse set of enabling technologies, spanning physical-layer waveform design, integrated sensing, intelligent control, and network-level intelligence, as illustrated in Fig.~\ref{fig:enabling}.
+While Sec.~II outlines the functional-plane architecture, the following tools and protocols are essential for achieving mission-grade reliability, situational awareness, and agile autonomy under fast topology changes and severe resource constraints.